 Action Items:

 Councilors to prepare response to letter sent by Akram.
-Michele, Heather, and Keith volunteered so far and will prepare a draft for Council consideration.
+Michele, Heather, and Keith volunteered so far and will prepare a draft (target 11 Dec at the latest, or 20 November if possible) for Council consideration.
+Volunteers to date: Michele Neylon, Heather Forrest, Keith Drazek.

-Other

-Action Items:

-ICANN staff to recirculate Community Travel Support Consultation and and questionnaire.
-Seek volunteers if the Council would like to submit a Council response.

 ACTION ITEMS FROM THE GNSO COUNCIL MEETING (PART 2) OF 1 NOVEMBER 2017